 Dumbbells are another great piece of equipment you should use within your workouts.
 They work particularly well because of three reasons:

 - You get to prioritize specific muscle groups.
-For example, you can isolate your biceps, triceps, delts, forearms, chest, and such.
+For example, you can isolate your biceps, triceps, delts, forearms, chest, etc.

 - You can train one side at a time with unilateral exercises.
-This is great for preventing side-to-side imbalances, as well as for helping you form a better mind-muscle connection with the area you’re trying to train.
+Also, this is great for preventing side-to-side imbalances and helping you form a better mind-muscle connection with the area you’re trying to train.

 - The overload potential is excellent, and you can use heavy and light dumbbells alike.
 For example, grab a pair of 70-pound dumbbells for your overhead presses, then use the 20-pound ones for lateral raises.